Work Experience for Medical and Dental Schools

 Leicester – standard entry and gateway year

-Work experience in a healthcare setting is not required but applicants must reflect on whatever work experience they have, especially for borderline cases.
+Work experience in a healthcare setting is not required but applicants must reflect on whatever work experience they have.

 Lincoln – standard entry and gateway year